 A good rule of thumb is a home septic system older than 10 years, with four or more people in the house, should be cleaned once a year.
 If three or less people are in the home, then cleaning should be done every two years.
-If your home is newer than 10 years you should call SSTS to establish a frequency.
+If your home is newer than 10 years you should contact us to establish a frequency.

-It ensures the orifice holes in the mound piping are open and not plugged; and
+– It ensures the orifice holes in the mound piping are open and not plugged

-A: ABSOLUTELY YES!!
-A septic alarm can save/alert you to a potential backup into your house or basement.
+ABSOLUTELY!
+A septic alarm can save/alert you of a potential backup into your home.
 As we all know, it’s not a case of if it will happen, but when it will happen.
-Eventually a mechanical failure will occur, as all things don’t last forever.
+Eventually a mechanical failure will occur, as nothing lasts forever.

-A: A sewage screen became a mandatory item in the 2009 standards of practice.
-The purpose of a sewage screen is to reduce the amount of solids entering the septic pump and being pumped out to the treatment facility.
-Therefore, the pump and the treatment facility have a longer lifespan.
-So the answer is “yes,” it’s a win, win.
+A sewage screen became a mandatory item in the 2009 standards of practice.
+The purpose of a sewage screen is to reduce the amount of solids entering the septic pump and being pumped out to the treatment facility, giving the pump and the treatment facility a longer lifespan.

-A: Yes.
-SSTS is bonded & licensed to work in the city of Edmonton
+Yes!
+Strathcona Septic Tank Services is bonded & licensed to work in the City of Edmonton.